GaloisInc/BESSPIN-Tool-Suite/docs/base/modes.md

 ---

-## `mode = test` ##
+## `mode = fettTest` ##

-The `test` mode is one of the two modes of the bug bounty.
+The `fettTest` mode is one of the two modes of the bug bounty.
 The [bug bounty readme](../bugBounty2020/README.md) has more details about the functionality and the configuration.
 The tool's flow is as follows:
 - `besspin.py` loads the configuration and calls `startBesspin`.
 - `startBesspin` calls `prepareEnv` to verify the environment setup, and perform any additional setup or programming it needs to prepare the target for launching.
 - `startBesspin` calls `launchBesspin` which does the following: